jmedding/influx_grafana/setup.md

 # Setup and Admin
 The following instructions are specifically for my usecase, which is to report usage and performance values for an instance of Siemen's COMOS application.
 This application has one central database that is accessed via a handful of Citrix terminal servers from users all over the world.
-The goal is that Comos instances running on the Citrix servers will report *events* to an influxDB instance.
-The Comos adminstrators can access the influx DB data via Grafana.
+The goal is that Comos instances running on the Citrix servers will report **events** to an *influxDB* instance.
+The Comos adminstrators can access the influxDB data via *Grafana*.

 This document details the steps needed to deploy the *influxDB* and *Grafana* instances.
 Adapting the Comos application to report events is out of the scope of this document.

 ## Installation and Startup
-InfluxDB and Grafana will be deployed as Docker Containers.
+*InfluxDB* and *Grafana* will be deployed as Docker Containers.
 This guide and supporting scripts are set up for a single server installation on Ubuntu 14.04 LTS.
-It is possible to use other Linux distributions and/or separate servers for the influxDB and Grafana containers but changes will be needed.
+It is possible to use other Linux distributions and/or separate servers for the *influxDB* and *Grafana* containers but changes will be needed.
 * **Multiple Servers:** Look in the *docker-compose* setup to configure multiple servers
 * **Other Linux distros:** Adapt the *install.sh* script accordingly

+Let's get started:
 1. Start with a fresh install of Ubuntu 14.04 LTS

-2. Ensure the *git* and *curl* are installed
+2. Ensure that *git* and *curl* are installed

 3. From your user's home directory, clone the git repository: `git clone https://github.com/jmedding/influx_grafana.git`